mlaursen/react-md/examples/with-create-react-app/README.md

  }
 ```

-And tada!
+And 🎉!
 You should now see a basic `NavigationDrawer` surrounding the default `create-react-app`
 `App.js` file.
+Now that all of this has been setup, look around the [documentation website](https://react-md.mlaursen.com)
+to see how you can use all the components in `react-md` and examples.

 ## create-react-app documentation